-The pressures of 2022 are already all too apparent with rising inflation, energy prices cap increases and the ripple effect of the war in Ukraine making life difficult for many households in the UK.
-Many individuals are experiencing the collections process for the first time as they struggle to meet their obligations and begin to prioritise their debts.
+The pressures of 2022 are already all too apparent with rising inflation, energy price cap increases and the ripple effect of the war in Ukraine making life difficult for many households in the UK.
+Many individuals are experiencing the debt collection process for the first time as they struggle to meet their obligations and begin to prioritise their debts.

 It’s logical to plan for an extended period of uncertainty and the resulting impact on levels of household debt and on the ability to repay.
 Debt collection managers are thinking ahead about how their existing set-up will cope with the anticipated increase in demand.